 - DLC adds Project: Overlord, an attempt to sway the loyalty of the geth by creating a new god figure to replace Sovereign, and Project: Firewalker, an archaeological mission to recover a Prothean artifact from a volcanic world.

-- The sequel's single-player gets in on it, too.
+- The Mass Effect 3's single-player gets in on it, too.
 The project to build a superweapon from plans found in the Prothean ruins on Mars is dubbed Project Crucible.
-In the assault on Earth in the endgame, the three prongs of the attack receive Arms And Armor Theme Naming: "Sword", the main thrust of the allied fleet, is meant to cut a path through to the Citadel for "Shield," the force escorting the Crucible.
+In the assault on Earth in the endgame, the three prongs of the attack receive Arms and Armor Theme Naming: "Sword", the main thrust of the allied fleet, is meant to cut a path through to the Citadel for "Shield," the force escorting the Crucible.
 Meanwhile "Hammer" is an all-out ground offensive by the Resistance and allied forces to get to the teleporter to the Citadel.

 - The Leviathan DLC gives us Task Force Aurora, an Alliance team tasked with researching and following leads that can help the Alliance learn more about the Reapers.
 Aurora itself runs two code-named projects: Project Basilisk and Project Scarab.